101 Cooking For Two

 dipping tenderloin in egg wash

-• Coat well in the flour mixture and shake off excess.
+• Coat well with the breading mixture and shake off the excess.

 shaking off excess coating